pyodide/sphinx-js/README.rst

     pyodide/sphinx-js-fork#54, pyodide/sphinx-js-fork#174,
     #266
     )
-  * Added handling for Typescript type parameters and type bounds.
+  * Added handling for TypeScript type parameters and type bounds.
     (pyodide/sphinx-js-fork#25)
   * Only monkeypatch Sphinx classes when sphinx_js extension is used (pyodide/sphinx-js-fork#27)